RosinskaK/autoskup_c/README.md

 ## About the Project

-Auto Skup is a commercial project, a two-page website, consisting of Home and Contact pages.
-To build it, I used React, Vite, MUI - responsive NavBar, and SCSS.
-Thanks to the applied Flexbox and responsive web design (RWD) the website is highly responsive and looks good on every device.
+Auto Skup is a commercial project, comprising a two-page website with Home and Contact pages.
+It was built using React, Vite, and MUI for a responsive NavBar, and styled with Sass.
+The application of Flexbox and responsive web design (RWD) ensures the website is highly responsive, appearing well on all devices.

 📱This website is also accessible in a mobile version.

 ## Usage

+Auto Skup is a simple website that functions like a landing page, advertising the services of its owner.
+It provides information about possible forms of contact with the seller, details about the company, and highlights the benefits associated with its services for the visitors.

 ## Technologies Used